1

 Explore this

-This bilingual, online survey explored how people's experiences with primary care align with the OurCare Standard—a framework describing what everyone in Canada should be able to expect from primary care.
+This online survey, offered in English, French, and Inuktitut, explored how people's experiences with primary care align with the OurCare Standard—a framework describing what everyone in Canada should be able to expect from primary care.

 Who participated: